vitaly-t/pg-promise/README.md

 ---

-It uses the latest version of [node-postgres], automatically managing pools, according to the [Pool Strategy].
+It uses the latest version of [node-postgres], automatically allocating a new connection pool for each [Database] object.

 See also: [Why the `master` branch is currently using node-postgres v5.1](https://github.com/vitaly-t/pg-promise/issues/206).